VoltRipper

 The bottom line

-For the most real range in one charge, the Onyx RCR; for all-day endurance, the Volcon Grunt EVO with spare packs; for road touring, the Delfast Top 3.0.
+For the most real range in one charge, the Onyx RCR; for all-day endurance, the Volcon Grunt EVO with spare packs; for road touring, the Delfast Top 3.0 (deciding between the top road-oriented range options? see Onyx RCR vs Delfast Top 3.0).
 Whatever you pick, budget off the real number — around 35–45 miles for the best of them — not the spec sheet.
 Want range matched to your actual rides?
-Run the Find Your Ride configurator.
+Run the range estimator, then use the Find Your Ride configurator.

 VoltRipper is independent — our picks come from verified specs and the transparent VoltRipper Score, not commissions.
 Real-world range figures are our own estimates, clearly labeled and deliberately conservative versus manufacturer claims.